ooddle

 What the Default Mode Network Actually Is

 The default mode network is a set of connected brain regions including the medial prefrontal cortex, posterior cingulate cortex, and parts of the parietal lobe.
 Researchers first noticed it because it consistently activated during rest scans, when participants were told to do nothing.
+It quiets when you focus on a hard task.
+Think of it as the brain's idle process, the loop that runs when no one is asking it to compute anything specific.

 The Research